-Commissioned by Plan-B Theatre as part their annual Free Elementary School Tour.
-First performed in the fall of 2016, The Edible Complex was seen by roughly 8,000 Utah 4th-6th graders across 7 counties and 40+ schools.
+Commissioned by Plan-B Theatre as part their annual Free Elementary School Tour and first performed in 2016, The Edible Complex was seen by roughly 8,000 4th-6th graders across 7 Utah counties and 40+ schools.
 All photos here are from the Plan-B production, directed by Cheryl Ann Cluff and designed by Aaron Swenson, featuring Anne Louise Brings as Anna and Dee-Dee Darby Duffin as Anna's Mom and All the Food.
 Photos by Rick Pollock.

 "The Edible Complex, the fourth annual installment in Plan-B Theatre’s Free Elementary School Tour (FEST), excels at every challenge of making good children’s theater....
 Grounded in credible, respected research and written without a tone of preaching, the story speaks clearly to kids but also to parents and teachers as well, reminding them that children should never be underestimated for how they listen and respond to the communication cues, whether they be at home, school or in the media." — Les Roka, The Utah Review